DHINESHKANNA777/Sales-Analysis-Project/README.md

 The analysis was carried out using Excel for cleaning, SQL for practice in querying and aggregation, and Tableau for building interactive dashboards.
 The aim is to provide clear, data-driven insights that can support better decision-making.

+##Problem Statement
+A retail company wanted to understand its sales performance across different categories, cities, and customers.
+The management team asked:
+- Are our sales growing month-over-month?
+- Which product categories are most profitable?
+- Are we meeting our sales targets across months and categories?
+- Which cities and customers contribute the most revenue?
+- Where are we losing money due to returns or low margins?

+##Approach
+1. Data Understanding
+   - Dataset sourced from Kaggle (Orders, Order_Details, Sales_Target).
+   - Explored attributes: order details, sales amount, profit, categories, returns, sales targets.
+2. Business Questions → SQL Queries
+   Translated the above business problems into SQL queries to create pre-aggregated datasets:
+   - Monthly sales and growth trends
+   - Profit and profit margin by category
+   - Sales vs targets (by category/month)
+   - Top 5 cities by revenue
+   - Top 5 customers by revenue
+3. Visualization in Tableau
+   - Created interactive dashboards for decision-makers.
+   - Split into clear sections for performance trends, profitability, targets, and customer/city insights

 ## Dataset:

 The project uses 6 prepared CSV files, processed from SQL queries